oliviawestmacottssw/SSW.Rules.Content/rules/twitter-do-you-know-that-every-comment-gets-a-tweet/rule.md

 If someone's blog post is interesting or inflammatory enough that you want to comment on it, then it is probably worth a tweet.

 :::

 via bit.lyless than 20 seconds ago
 I missed this...John Liu, making sense, something to see https://bit.ly/9wzSVT  **@MrHinsh**
-::: greybox
-Figure: When you comment, tweet the other person's blog.
+::: greyboxFigure: When you comment, tweet the other person's blog.
 It's only polite

 <!--endintro-->